cnlohr/mini-rv32ima/README.md

  * Implements a CLI, SYSCON, UART, DTB and Kernel image loading.
  * And it only around **250 lines** of code, itself.
  * Compiles down to a **~18kB executable** and only relies on libc.

+†: Zifence+RV32A are emulated.
+So, tweaks will need to be made if you want to emulate a multiprocessor system with this emulator.

 Just see the `mini-rv32ima` folder.